ygimenez/Pagination-Utils/README.md

 ## How do I categorize?

-To categorize it's almost the same process as paginating, however, the tipe of collection is `HashMap` instead of `ArrayList`:
+To categorize it's almost the same process as paginating, however, the type of collection is `HashMap` instead of `ArrayList`:

 ```java
 HashMap<String, Page> pages = new HashMap<>();